 They were able to dominate the planet for a long time and lived through the Triassic, Jurassic, and Cretaceous periods.
 This was when they met their sad fate around 65 million years ago.

-These beautiful humongous animals can be classified into two broad groups which are;
+These beautiful, humongous animals can be classified as;

 Ankylosaurus lived through the Mesozoic period and had protective thick skin and a strong tail with huge clubs used for defensive purposes.

-Sauropods- this group contained dinosaurs that were quadrupeds, with large round bodies, small heads, long necks, and a lengthy powerful tail.
+- Sauropods- this group contained dinosaurs that were quadrupeds, with large round bodies, small heads, long necks, and a long powerful tail.

-Some of the largest prehistoric animals to ever grace the earth such as the Diplodocus (Supersaurus, Diplodocus, Brontosaurus, and Apatosaurus), and Titanosaurus (Argentinosaurus and Saltasaurus) belonged in this group.
+- Some of the largest prehistoric animals to ever grace the earth such as the Diplodocus (Supersaurus, Diplodocus, Brontosaurus, and Apatosaurus), and Titanosaurus (Argentinosaurus and Saltasaurus) belonged to this group.

 Though they had lizard-like features, these animals eventually evolved to become birds millions of years later.